4d/docs/docsPostProcessed/Project/compiler.md

 The code generated by the 4D compiler automatically checks that every access to an array element or a character reference is done within the actual range of array elements or string characters.
 Out of range accesses will provoke runtime execution errors.

-There may be some cases where you prefer that range checking not be applied to certain parts of code that are considered to be reliable.
+In some cases, you might prefer range checking not to apply to certain parts of the code that are considered to be reliable.
 More particularly, in the case of loops that are repeated a great number of times, and when running the compiled database on older machines, range checking can significantly slow down processing.
-Insofar as you have the certitude that the code concerned is reliable and cannot cause system errors, you can disable range checking locally.
+If you are absolutely certain that the code concerned is reliable and cannot cause system errors, you can disable range checking locally.

 To do this, you must surround the code to be excluded from range checking with the special comments `//%R-` and `//%R+`.
 The `//%R-` comment disables range checking and `//%R+` enables it again: